cakephp/phinx/docs/migrations.rst

 When executing this migration Phinx will create the ``user_logins`` table on the way up and automatically figure out how to drop the table on the way down.
+Please be aware that when a ``change`` method exists Phinx will automatically ignore the ``up`` and ``down`` methods.
+If you need to use these methods it is recommended to create a separate migration file.

 .. note::